UK Wolf Conservation Trust

 The UK Wolf Conservation Trust is a non-profit organisation based in Berkshire, England.
-Its aims are to dispel what they regard as myths and misconceptions surrounding wolves, and to support wolves living in the wild elsewhere in Europe.
-It is currently home to nine wolves: Nuka, Tala, Tundra, Mai, Motomoi, Torak, Massak, Pukak and Sikko.
+The organisation aims are to dispel what they regard as myths and misconceptions surrounding wolves, and to support wolves living in the wild elsewhere in Europe.
+The organisation is currently home to five wolves: Nuka, Tala, Tundra, Pukak and Sikko.

 History

 Businessman Roger Palmer visited Alaska in the 1970s where he encountered wolves for the first time.
 Upon his return to the UK he decided to acquire a wolf.
 Palmer kept wolves into the mid 1990s and, encouraged by ethologist Erich Klinghammer, founded the UK Wolf Conservation Trust (UKWCT) in 1995.

 Activities

-The UKWCT has 10 ambassador wolves, 9 of which are socialised wolves split into four packs.
+The UKWCT has 5 ambassador wolves, all of which are socialised wolves split into two packs.
 The wolves are taken for walks most weekends in the open farmland around the Trust, accompanied by members of the public and UKWCT.
 The idea is to allow people to see wolves in a different light to the experience seen at most zoos, which generally don't socialise their animals.

 Education is a major part of the UKWCT's ethos and they hold regular seminars, with biologists and other speakers giving talks about wolves and current conservation work.
 The UKWCT's magazine, WolfPrint, attracts contributions from those involved with wolf conservation and reports on current events in the wolf world.